HazemGharib/HazemGharib/README.md

-### Hi, I'm Hazem, a developer who comes from the land of mysteries, Egypt.
+### Hi, I'm Hazem, a developer who's from the land of mysteries, Egypt.
 And works at ServiceRocket too 🚀 !

 <p>
   <img src="http://views.whatilearened.today/views/github/HazemGharib/views.svg"/>